sqlhabit/sql-mdn-docs/pages/how_to_emulate_to_char_function_in_mysql.md

 ~~~
 {: .js-no-run-query-link}

-Here’s a quick list of the most common MySQL format tokens:
+Here's a quick list of the most common MySQL format tokens:

 | to_char() tokens   | MySQL date_format() tokens    | Meaning               |
 |-------------|-----------|------------------------|